ckitsos/iis-docs/iis/configuration/system.webServer/httpRedirect/index.md

         - On the taskbar, click **Start**, and then click **Control Panel**.
         - Double-click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
-2. In the **Connections** pane, expand the server name, expand **Sites**, and then navigate to the Web site or application that you want to configure custom error pages for.
+2. In the **Connections** pane, expand the server name, expand **Sites**, and then navigate to the Web site or application that you want to configure redirect for.
 3. In the **Home** pane, double-click **HTTP Redirect**.
     [![Screenshot of the Home pane.
 The H T T P Redirect icon is highlighted and selected.](index/_static/image10.png)](index/_static/image9.png)
 4. In the **HTTP Redirect** pane, check the box to redirect requests and enter the destination URL.